 School Location: New York, NY

-- Early Decision I: November 1
+Early Decision I: November 1

-- ED I Notification: December 15
+ED I Notification: December 15

 Early Decision II: January 1

-- ED II Notification: February 15
+ED II Notification: February 15

-Regular Decision: January 1
+Regular Decision: January 5

 Regular Notification: April 1

 Greek Life: Yes

 Where is NYU?

-NYU has three campuses in major cities around the world: New York, Abu Dhabi, or Shanghai.
-In this overview, we’ll focus on the New York Campus.
-New York University is in the heart of one of the biggest metropolitan cities in the world, and it shows.
-The campus is integrated with “The City,” so it’s easy for students to call the NYC their campus.
+NYU has three degree-granting campuses in major cities around the world: New York, Abu Dhabi, and Shanghai.
+This overview will focus on the New York City campus.
+New York University finds its home at the heart of one of the world’s biggest metropolitan cities: NYC.
+The school was founded as an “in and of the city,” and many NYU students consider NYC their campus.
 The New York City campus is home to 11 schools and colleges.
-Most of NYU’s buildings are scattered across downtown Manhattan.
-The lively and iconic Washington Square Park is at the center of NYU’s turf, offering a spot to watch street performers, picnic with friends, or even study when the weather’s too nice to be cooped up in a library.
-The New York University Tandon School of Engineering is the only school not in Manhattan.
+Most of NYU’s buildings are scattered across downtown Manhattan, but the lively and iconic Washington Square Park is the center of NYU’s turf, offering a spot to watch street performers, picnic with friends, or even study when the weather’s too nice to be cooped up in a library.
+The New York University Tandon School of Engineering is the only undergraduate school not in Manhattan.
 It’s located in Brooklyn’s MetroTech Center, one of the largest urban university-corporate parks in the United States.

 What is the student body like?